In re Meredith Corporation Securities Litigation

 |Class Period:||01/31/2018 - 09/30/2019|

-This is a securities class action on behalf of all purchasers of the common stock of Meredith Corporation (“Meredith” or “the Company”) between January 31, 2018 and September 30, 2019, inclusive (the “Class Period”).
+This is a securities class action on behalf of all purchasers of the securities of Meredith Corporation (“Meredith” or “the Company”) between January 31, 2018 and September 30, 2019, inclusive (the “Class Period”).

-Defendant Meredith, headquartered in Des Moines, Iowa, is an American media conglomerate that owns magazines, television stations, websites, and radio stations, reaching over 175 million unduplicated American consumers.
+Defendant Meredith, headquartered in Des Moines, Iowa, is an American media conglomerate that owns magazines, television stations, and websites, reaching over 175 million unduplicated American consumers.
 Meredith’s publications have a readership of more than 120 million, paid circulation of more than 40 million, nearly 135 million monthly unique website visitors, and broadcast television stations which reach 11 percent of United States households

 On November 25, 2019, the Hon.
 Charles R. Wolle appointed the City of Plantation Police Officers’ Pension Fund as the Lead Plaintiff, and Bernstein Litowitz Berger and Grossmann LLP as Lead Counsel, for the Class.